ETS-Android4/hire-a-pro-android-app/README.md

 # hire-a-pro-android-app
+# College project do not consider this for professional project

+# App doesn;t work anymore because api services hosted at https://in.000webhost.com/ has been discontinued

 What is Hire A Pro ?
 With the help of Hire A Pro user can find list of professionals working/living around him/her.
 Using the Hire A Pro application a professional can list himself as a professional and he will be visible to people nearby searching for a professional.